Markets

 The market object and the allowed CRUD operations on the related resource endpoint

 A market is made of a merchant, an inventory model, and a price list.
-Optionally, a market can be associated with different price list schedulers, a customer group, a geocoder, and a tax calculator.
+Optionally, a market can be associated with different price list schedulers and stores, a customer group, a geocoder, and a tax calculator.

-You can define a custom alphanumeric (not case-sensitive) code
+You can define a custom alphanumeric (case-sensitive) code

 for your markets, provided that it's unique across the environment (it can contain underscore and hyphens, spaces are not allowed, the maximum length is 25 characters).